hollypartridge/B-Fly-GA-Project-2/README.md

 * CSS

 ### The Build
 This project was created using a Live Share on VSCode while working together on Zoom.
+We divided the build between us, coding separate components whilst discussing what we were doing.
+Working this way enabled us to problem solving together while also being time efficient.

 #### Tarot Reading
 We created our app to produce a three card tarot reading for the user.
-To do this we used the API's end point to request 3 random cards from the deck.
+To do this we used the API's endpoint to request 3 random cards from the deck.
 For the API requests we set up a `lib` file and used Axios to get the data.
 We used an `onClick` event and conditional rendering to display the cards when the `start reading` button is clicked.
 In a tarot deck the cards have different meanings depending on their orientation.
 To deal with this we mapped through our original array and used the spread operator to create a new array with 2 more keys: `time` and `isUp`.
 The value of `isUp` was a randomly generated Boolean value, then used in the JSX to determine which card meaning was displayed and the orientation of the card.
 This was changed by adding a class of `flipped` using a ternary operator.

 ```js
 const newReadingCards = readingCards.map((card, index) => {